This report is available to purchase.

 This report builds on previous STL research, notably:

-Why apps matter
+Why apps matter for telcos

 Telcos’ most successful digital services, notably SMS, pre-date the smartphone app era.
 Even more recent triumphs, such as the M-Pesa, the ground breaking mobile money service in Kenya, were originally designed to work on feature phones.
 Many similar services, such as MTN Money and Orange Money, aimed at the large numbers of people without bank accounts in Africa and developing Asia, continue to be accessed largely through text-based menus via SIM toolkit.